YunaBraska/tinkerforge-sensor/readmeDoc/berlin/yuna/tinkerforgesensor/model/SensorList.md

 ###### SensorList ·

 ---
-Relink set parent for all sensors connected to this parent;/
+Relink set parent for all sensors connected to this parent;

 ---
-Relink all sensor parents;/
+Relink all sensor parents;

 ---